 A brown recluse can only bite under physical pressure, for example, if it is trapped against a person’s skin.

-When they bite, the following may happen:
+When they bite,

 - The initial bite will be painless, but it will become increasingly painful over the next 2–8 hours.

 - There may be two small puncture marks with swelling around them.

 - A red ring may form around the pale center of the bite.